 The exhibit catalog titled this painting as ‘Nativity at Lowicz’ which seems odd in view of the fact that “nativity” is generally interpreted as being connected with the Christmas holiday.
 I believe that name might have been a misunderstanding of the original title of the painting which was, of course, in Polish.

 The Polish word for birth is narodziny.
 Therefore, if the painting was titled (either on the reverse or in Mr. Avinoff’s collection records) as Narodziny w Lowicz, it would be an easy mistake for someone unfamiliar with the language to translate that as “Nativity at Lowicz” simply by the visual similarity of the words and the general subject.
 In my opinion, a more accurate English title for the painting would have been Birth at Lowicz.
-It was probably meant as a chronological follow-up to The Bride which was painted at approximately the same time.

 Update, October 2020: A spate of research into Polish bridal customs revealed that in traditional culture, unmarried girls wore crowns or circlets of flowers.
 Often made of a combination of flowers, leaves, and herbs, these were called a “maiden’s wreath.”
 Her wedding day was the last time a girl or woman would ever wear one.
 The fact that it is included in this painting and sculpture therefore indicates that the mother is a maiden (virgin) and thus seems to suggest that she is the Virgin Mary — for which a title of “Nativity” would be appropriate.
 However, I have to say that I’m hugely surprised that a devout Catholic like Boleslaw Cybis would have painted the Virgin Mary as topless!